unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 If the 2 first features get Music Fans to change their behaviour in acceptable way (e.g., 20% or more clicks), we can stop development there and move on to the next behaviour change supporting our Goal.

+Common mistakes:

+- mixing Deliverables and Impacts,
+- Impacts which are not behaviour changes,
+- Impacts which do not help our current business Goal (not vs not now),
+- Deliverables that do not help an Impact (e.g. e-ticketing for the Impact of "coming back more frequently").
+- Specific software solution at the Impact level (e.g. use our iphone app) - to refine it a question can be asked "what does it actually achieve?" (e.g. users come back more frequently)

-The Deliverables (User Stories) from our plan can be further split, e.g. by Actors - just deliver SMS notifications to people in London (it simplifies the feature to be just 1 SMS gateway and 1 language only).
+The Deliverables (User Stories) from our plan can be further split, e.g. by degree of an Impact or by Actors - just deliver SMS notifications to people in London (it simplifies the feature to be just 1 SMS gateway and 1 language only).
 Location can be chosen for many reasons:

 - lowest risk,
 - changes most needed,